DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 ![ACC-ChatLogIcon](./assets/images/ACC-ChatLog_Icon.png)
 ### AdvancedChatLog
 {:toc}
-- View and sort through mass amounts of previous messages.
+- View, and sort through mass amounts of previous messages.
+Plus store previous messages to be loaded next play session.

 Once the mod is installed a **<u>Chat Log</u>** tab will be added to the AdvancedChat Config Menu.
-Located in that tab are the following;
+As well as a button in the chat GUI that looks like 3 stacked bars.
+Located in that tab and button are the following;

 **In Game Buttons**
 - The Chatlog module adds an additional button to the right of the UI that looks like 3 stacked bars once the chat is opened.
 That is used to view and search chat.
 The search options use the **Filter Type** button that cycles the options;